filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 ### Caveats

 - Supporting both JS and Rust/WASM requires more work.
-Maybe we should pick one as the first-class option with great documentation & DX, and keep the second one less polished.

-- Since Deno is a projected stewarded by a single VC-backed company, there is a risk that the project may become less maintained or may change the direction in a way that's not compatible with us.
-Because we are not building directly on top of the user-facing `deno` tooling, we have several options how to handle that situation.
+- Since Deno is a project stewarded by a single VC-backed company, there is a risk that the project may become less maintained or may change direction in a way that's not compatible with us.
+Because we are not building directly on top of the user-facing `deno` tooling, we have several options for how to handle that situation.
 We can fork the libraries we are building on top of, or even rebuild Zinnia runtime & SDK using a different technology.

 ## Links &amp; References